Materials Science and Engineering

 X-ray Tomography Laboratory

-This laboratory contains a high resolution X-ray tomography instrument and a cluster of computers for 3-D microstructure reconstruction; mechanical stage, a positioning stage, and a cryostage for in-situ testing.
+This laboratory contains a high resolution X-ray micro-tomography instrument and a cluster of computers for 3D microstructure reconstruction; mechanical stage, a positioning stage and a cryostage for in-situ testing.

-More details of these instruments, information on how to access them, and instrument usage rates can be found on the Core Facilities webpage.
+More details of these instruments, information on how to access them, and instrument usage rates can be found at Drexel University’s Materials Characterization Core webpage.